tech-women/tech-women.github.io/_posts/2020-03-08-nominations-for-rolemodels-2020.md

 (Norwegian press release further down)

-Tech Women Norway is a yearly conference to celebrate Norwegian women and non-binary people that are Individual Contributors in Tech on Ada Lovelace Day.
-This year Ada Lovelace Day, and as such our conference, falls on October 13th 2020.
+Ada Lovelace Day Conference (AdaCon) is a yearly conference, arranged by Tech Women Norway, to celebrate Norwegian women and non-binary people that are Individual Contributors in Tech.
+This years Ada Lovelace Day, and as such our conference, falls on October 13th 2020.
 We hope you want to nominate some of the women or non-binary people that you know for Tech Role Models 2020!

 The conference gives women and non-binary people the platform to give engaging presentations about their work and fields.
 Additionally, we present our Tech Role Models of 2020.